lukeswitz/WiFi-RemoteID/README.md

    git clone https://github.com/yourusername/drone-remote-id-scanner.git
    cd drone-remote-id-scanner

-   Build and Flash in Platform.io via VSCode or run ./flasher.sh to download and flash binary.
+   Build and Flash in Platform.io via VSCode or run or use esptool https://github.com/espressif/esptool to  flash binary.

 Thanks to Cemaxacutor and Luke Switzer for the underlying code!